comels/holbertonschool-low_level_programming/0x18-dynamic_libraries/README.md

     Directory: 0x18-dynamic_libraries
     File: libdynamic.so, main.h
 ```
-1. Without libraries what have we?
+### 1. Without libraries what have we?
 We have no past and no future
-mandatory

 Create a script that creates a dynamic library called liball.so from all the .c files that are in the current directory.
 ```